maastrichtlawtech/jurix23/program.md

 09:15 - 10:30. **session 1A: Formal approaches (I)**

 - Trevor Bench-Capon.
 A Note on Hierarchical Constraints [long]
 - Ilaria Canavotto and John Horty.
-The role of intermediate factors [long]
+The importance of intermediate factors [long]
 - Adam Wyner and Tomasz Zurek.
-On teleological reasoning in US Supreme Court Decisions [short]
+On Legal Teleological Reasoning [short]
 - Agata Ciabattoni, Xavier Parent and Giovanni Sartor.
 Permissions in a Kelsenian perspective [short]

 09:15 - 10:30. **session 1B: Natural Language Processing (I)**